by Steven J. Cary and Michael E. Toliver

 Adelpha eulalia (E. Doubleday ) Arizona Sister (updated August 13, 2023)

 Description.
 Adelpha eulalia is large and unforgettable.
 Against a dark background, a white stripe angles across the wings toward an apricot-colored triangular patch in the forewing apex.
-Undersides are camouflaged with pastel lavender, white and cantaloupe.
+Undersides are beautifully brushed with pastel lavender, white and cantaloupe.
 Range and Habitat.
 Arizona Sisters live from the Mexican Sierra Madre north to the Sierra Nevada in California and the Rocky Mountains in Utah and Colorado.
 It inhabits oak woodlands in New Mexico (all counties but Cu,Gu,Ha,Le,Qu,Un), generally 5000 to 8500′ elevation.
 Life History.
 Oaks (Fagaceae) are the hosts.
 Larvae are content to eat Gambel’s oak (Quercus gambelii), Arizona oak (Quercus arizonica), Emory oak (Quercus emoryi) and probably others.
 Larvae overwinter.
 Flight.
 Northern New Mexico populations fly in two generations: June 7 to July 5, and July 24 to September 19.
 Southern New Mexico supports three overlapping generations between April 21 and November 11.
 Males patrol canyons with a characteristic flight – a few rapid wing flaps alternate with wings-out coasting – then perch head-down on exposed branches to watch for females.
 Adults come to wet sand, but rarely nectar.
 They are capable flyers and may wander out to our eastern plains, far from breeding areas.
 Comments.
 “I learn from Miss C. Ellis that this butterfly is common in the Sandia Mountains, N. M. This . . . extends its range about 200 miles northward in this region” (Cockerell 1901b).
 We used to call this butterfly the California Sister, Adelpha bredowii Geyer1837, which is now understood to be a distinct species which does not occur in the US (Pelham 2021).